lyteword/chspurgeon-tod/volume-5/psalm-113.md

 **Verses 5-6.** The unparalleled condescension of God.

-1\.None are so great, and therefore able to stoop so low.
+1\.
+None are so great, and therefore able to stoop so low.

-2\.None are so good, and therefore so willing to stoop.
+2\.
+None are so good, and therefore so willing to stoop.

-3\.None are so wise, and therefore so able to "behold" or know the needs of little things.
+3\.
+None are so wise, and therefore so able to "behold" or know the needs of little things.

-4\.None are infinite, and therefore able to enter into minutiae and sympathize with the smallest grief: Infinity is seen in the minute as truly as in the immense.
+4\.
+None are infinite, and therefore able to enter into minutiae and sympathize with the smallest grief: Infinity is seen in the minute as truly as in the immense.

 **Verse 6.**

-1\.The same God rules in heaven and earth.
+1\.
+The same God rules in heaven and earth.

-2\.Both spheres are dependent for happiness upon his beholding them.
+2\.
+Both spheres are dependent for happiness upon his beholding them.

-3\.They both enjoy his consideration.
+3\.
+They both enjoy his consideration.

-4\.All things done in them are equally under his inspection.
+4\.
+All things done in them are equally under his inspection.

 **Verse 7.** The gospel and its special eye to the poor.

 **Verses 7-8.**

-1\.Where men are?
+1\.
+Where men are?
 In the dust of sorrow and on the dunghill of sin.

-2\.Who interferes to help them?
+2\.
+Who interferes to help them?
 He who dwelleth on high.

-3\.What does he effect for them?
+3\.
+What does he effect for them?
 "Raiseth, lifteth, setteth among princes, among princes of his people."

 **Verse 8.** Elevation to the peerage of heaven; or, the Royal Family increased.

 **Verse 9.** For mothers' meetings.
 "A joyful mother of children."

-1\.It is a joy to be a mother.
+1\.
+It is a joy to be a mother.

-2\.It is specially so to have living, healthy, obedient children.
+2\.
+It is specially so to have living, healthy, obedient children.

-3\.But best of all to have Christian children....
+3\.
+But best of all to have Christian children....
 Praise is due to the Lord who gives such blessings.

 **Verse 9.**

-1\.A household God, or, God in the Household: "He maketh, "etc. Have you children?
+1\.
+A household God, or, God in the Household: "He maketh, "etc. Have you children?
 It is of God.
 Have you lost children?
 It is of God.
 Have you been without children?
 It is of God.

-2\.Household worship, or, the God of the Household: "Praise ye the Lord."
+2\.
+Household worship, or, the God of the Household: "Praise ye the Lord."

 (a) In the family.